 Knee pain can be managed by a network of different treatment options, therapy exercises, and remedies.
-Ice packs make the healing process more efficient, especially when combined with elevation of the knee.
-This ameliorates the swelling and therefore the pain.
+Ice packs make the healing process more efficient, especially when combined with the elevation of the knee.
+This Improves the swelling and therefore the pain.

 Some useful exercises include cardio and leg weight training, as well as routine stretching of the knee.
 Other therapeutic activities include swimming and water aerobics.

 There are also pain management treatment options.
 These include injections that go directly into the joint.
 Intravenous substances used for these procedures include corticosteroids and hyaluronic acid.

 When Is Knee Pain Considered Chronic?